alexriss/SpmImageTycoon.jl/README.md

 The app is written in [Julia](https://julialang.org/), using [Blink.jl](https://github.com/JuliaGizmos/Blink.jl) for the [Electron](https://www.electronjs.org/)-based frontend.

-- To gain a significant speedup through mutlithreading, start Julia with multiple threads, e.g.: `julia --threads 4`
+- To gain a significant speedup through mutlithreading, start Julia with multiple threads, e.g.: `julia --threads=auto`
 - There is a small overhead to apply color schemes; for performance it is best to use the standard "gray" color scheme.

+### Automatic tests

 [![Build Status](https://github.com/alexriss/SpmImageTycoon.jl/workflows/CI/badge.svg)](https://github.com/alexriss/SpmImageTycoon.jl/actions)